Instructions:

 • Mixed Number Handling: Operates with mixed numbers, converting them to improper fractions or vice versa as needed.

-Also Read: Average Calculator
+Also Read: Ratio to Fraction Calculator

 Formulae and Key Concepts Involved